bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/01-resolving-require.md

 First, webpack will look in the `resolve.alias` configuration for a match.
 Each key on this configuration object represents a "module name".
 In our example here, we are making `require('jquery')` find jquery in our vendor folder.
 Note that it is important to use an absolute path here.
 This is a pretty simple search and replace operation.
 If you use a relative path, it will be relative based on where the `require` is called, not the webpack config.

+The `$` is a bit tricky, when you have a `$` webpack looks for EXACT MATCH only.
+You should use the `$` if your alias points to a single file, or leave it off if you want to be able to require files within the module directory.

 It is possible to alias one module to another module path as well as relative and absolute paths.